Impact Report vs Annual Report for Non-Profits

 /

-When nonprofits ask about impact reports vs annual reports, they’re usually trying to answer one very practical question: What does this report actually need to do?
+When nonprofit teams ask about impact reports vs annual reports, they're usually trying to answer one very practical question: What does this report NEED to do?

-I see this come up when teams are staring at a long list of possible content (e.g., program updates, financials, stories, and impact data) and realizing that not everything fits in the same container.
-At some point, something has to give.
+I see this come up constantly.
+You're staring at a massive pile of possible content and realizing that not everything can live in the same document.
+Something has to give.

-That’s where understanding the difference between an impact report and an annual report actually starts to matter.
+That's where understanding the difference between an impact report and an annual report becomes useful.

 What is an annual report?

 An annual report is a year-in-review.
-Its role is to document what your org did during a specific period and how resources were managed.
+Its job is to document what your org did during a specific period and how you managed your resources.

 For community-focused nonprofits, annual reports usually pull together: